edhendoschem/UoL_Photonics/C++/readme.md

 produced by the simulation

 ## useful_headers <a name = "it2"></a>
+Contains:

-Headers containing Monte Carlo integration, bisection method, Runge Kutta method, useful constants and flat_vectors with matrix operations defined
+- aux_maths: Contains Monte Carlo integration, bisection method, Runge Kutta method, useful constants
+- Flat_vec: A vector with defined access operator in order to be able to access the data by xyz or ijk coordinates, stored as a single flat vector instead of a vector of pointers to a vector of pointers to a vector of T's.
+Contains overloaded +, -, /, *.
+- Matrix and QR_Fact: Contains a Matrix class with all the usual matrix operations (multiply, add and substract as overloaded *, +, -) plus transpose, invert and QR factorization via Gram-Schmidt orthonormalization converting any invertible matrix into a product of an orthonormal Q matrix and a upper triangular R matrix.